salujajaskeerat/ELP305-TribeD-documentation/index.md

 [Back to Table of Contents](#table-of-contents)

 # 13. Appendix

 ## 13.1 Rating Calculations for Solar Charge Controller

 Rating of Solar Charge Controller: 85A,150V
 Maximum charging current for batteries = ( Solar panel Wattage / System voltage ) = (6*335/24) = 83.75A (<85A)

-Maximum rated voltage of the charge controller is 100V.
-Short circuit Voltage rating of each solar panel is 46.5V and total maximum voltage from combination of panels is 46.5x2=93V(<150V)
+The maximum rated voltage of the charge controller is 100V.
+The short circuit Voltage rating of each solar panel is 46.5V, and the total maximum voltage from a combination of panels is 46.5x2=93V(<150V)

 ## 13.2.
 Wind energy density distribution over India